Angela Rogensues

 Founder & Principal Consultant

-She is currently serving her second term on the Warren City Council, where she is the Council President.
-During her time on council, she sponsored the bill to create the City of Warren Veteran’s Affairs Commission, sponsored the bill for a responsible contracting ordinance, and voted to overturn the previous council’s decision to provide lifetime health insurance for politicians, calling it “political corruption at its worst.
-She also served four years as a trustee of the General Employee Retirements System, managing nearly $200 million in pension and health trust funds for the City of Warren retirees.
+In her second term as Council President on the Warren City Council, Angela has championed bold reforms: sponsoring legislation to create the city’s Veterans Affairs Commission, passing a responsible contracting ordinance, and voting to eliminate lifetime health insurance for politicians, which she called “political corruption at its worst.”
+She also served as a trustee of the General Employee Retirements System, overseeing nearly $200 million in pension and health trust funds -an example of her financial acumen and commitment to accountability.

 Danielle Ferguson